Suzuki GSX400E 19791987

 1980 Suzuki year code:

-The air-cooled twin GSX400E (frame code: GK51C) with four valves
+The Suzuki GSX400E with four valves

 with two valves per cylinder.
 The style of the middle range street